Zimbabwe Cycling Federation: History

 In 2015, David Martin, then-president of the Zimbabwe Cycling Federation, and five other cyclists attempted to set a new world record for the fastest human-powered crossing of the African content.
 Earlier that year, national cycling champion Bright Chipongo spoke out against Cycling Zimbabwe leadership for excluding black cyclists from competing at the African Continental Cycling Championships.

 More recently Zimbabwe has been represented internationally by Skye Davidson who raced at the 2019 UCI Elite World Championships which were held in Yorkshire, England.

 In 2022 Cycling Zimbabwe undertook a rebranding exercise with a new look and feel being applied to its organisation's logo with the new branding being in use at the 2023 National Road Cycling Championships that were held in Bulawayo.

+Previous Elite National Road Champions (Men).